newcastleuniversity/puppet-mod-lithnetamagent/README.md

 ## Limitations

-Currently only supports RHEL/CentOS 7, 8 & 9.
+Currently only supports RHEL/CentOS 7, 8 & 9; and Ubuntu 22.04 and 20.04.